mrdonado/noteTester/README.md

 The notes can be reset by clicking on the black display above the keyboard.
 It is all controlled by a JS object called noteTester.

+Try it out on the demo page: http://fjrd84.github.io/noteTester/

 Here are the main examples for using the javascript component:

 If noteTester.useSharps is true, sharp notes will be displayed.
 Otherwise, flat notes will be used: